 - Painful bowel movements

 At my first visit with my new OB/GYN (who had overseen my care while I was in the hospital), I boldly announced that I thought I had endometriosis.
-To his tremendous credit, he agreed with me and recommended proceeding with a diagnostic and possibly therapeutic laparoscopy if he found any endo tissue.
+To his tremendous credit, he agreed with me and actually admitted that he had thought the TOA was a misdiagnosis the whole time, but it had to be ruled out.
+He recommended proceeding with a diagnostic and possibly therapeutic laparoscopy if he found any endo tissue.

 The big day was June 2, 2014 (see picture above).
 I was nervous, as the only previous surgery I’d had was a short 45 minute repair of the cartilage in my left knee.
 Unfortunately, I had every right to be nervous.
 Due to having a less than stellar anesthesiologist on my case, my next conscious thought after being sedated on the operating table was waking up in the PACU in the most pain I’d ever experienced in my entire life.
 I was screaming.
 I was shaking.
 And when you’ve just had abdominal surgery, the last thing you need to be doing is tensing up and shaking.
 There were about 4 or 5 people around my bed trying to calm me down, wrapping me up in warm blankets like a mummy so only my face was visible and pushing so much pain medication I fell asleep for 2 more hours.
 Upon waking, I was as nauseous as an astronaut in training on the Vomit Comet.
 Unfortunately none of the nausea meds worked and they wouldn’t give me any oral pain meds until my nausea was under control.
 So I was discharged nauseous with uncontrolled pain.
 Stellar.

 On the way home, as I tried not to puke all over the dashboard, David explained to me what they’d found.
 I was diagnosed with stage II endometriosis, which had been taken care of with ablation (which I later learned is not proper treatment for the disease.
 More on that to come).
 He also said my surgery had been 2 hours long because they’d had to bring in a general surgeon to remove my appendix which was inflamed and firmly wedged inbetween my right ovary and Fallopian tube.
 So that TOA?
-Yeah, that was actually my appendix.
+Confirmed to be a huge misdiagnosis, since the “TOA” was actually my appendix.
 Very enlarged and covered in endometriosis, as we later found out when the pathology came back.
 I also had endometriosis on my left ureterosacral ligament and the right cul-de-sac (the anatomical space in the body between the vagina and rectum).

 In the ensuing weeks, as the surgical experience from hell fell further and further behind me (complicated by a Group-B strep UTI thanks to the Foley catheter, hmmph), I began to have an inkling that something was still wrong.
 I was still having fairly significant pain at the time of my follow up appointments with both my general surgeon and OB/GYN.
 My OB/GYN explained that I could have “microscopic disease” that now was active.
 He recommended a trial of a Lupron, a drug used to “treat” endo that, being a pharmacist and knowing its vicious side effect profile, I refused.
 My only other option, he said, was to take pain meds until I got pregnant, at which point I might feel better for 9 months and then who knows what would happen after?
 Ok then.